 - Photocopy your documents for your records.

-Step 3: Forward documents to Student Financial Services
+Step 3: Upload documents to your OSAP portal

 Step 4: Register with NSLSC and complete your MSFAA

 The Master Student Financial Assistance Agreement (MSFAA) is your loan agreement for OSAP.
 You only need to complete it the first time you apply for OSAP.
 It will remain valid unless there is a break in your studies.